-Duke finished this past season with 33 wins, surpassing the 30-win plateau for the first time since 2009 and 10th time in program history.
+Duke finished the 2014 season with 33 wins, surpassing the 30-win plateau for the first time since 2009 and 11th time in program history.
 In addition, the Blue Devils entered the national rankings, earning the No. 30 spot in the Collegiate Baseball Newspaper national poll May 6.
 The 2014 Blue Devils earned a spot in the Collegiate Baseball Newspaper’s rankings for the first time since the organization began its poll in 1998.

 Under Pollard’s guidance, three Blue Devils heard their names called during the 2014 MLB Draft and three Duke players garnered All-ACC accolades, the most since 2009.